openzipkin/brave/brave-cxf3/README.md

 The module contains 4 filters:

-*   `BraveServerInInterceptor`  - Intercepts incoming server requests and extracts any trace information from the request header.
+*   `BraveJaxWsServerInInterceptor` and `BraveJaxRsServerInInterceptor` - Intercepts incoming server requests and extracts any trace information from the request header.
 Also sends sr annotations.
 *   `BraveServerOutInterceptor` - Intercepts outgoing server responses and sends ss annotations.
 *   `BraveClientOutInterceptor` - Intercepts CXF 3.x client requests and adds or forwards tracing information in the header.